Deep Neural Networks and Brain Alignment: Brain Encoding and Decoding (Survey): Brain Encoding

 \section{Brain Encoding}

-Encoding is the learning of the mapping from the stimulus domain to the neural activation.
+Encoding is the process of learning the mapping from the stimulus domain to neural activation.
 The quest in brain encoding is for ``reverse engineering'' the algorithms that the brain uses for sensation, perception, and higher-level cognition.
-Recent breakthroughs in applied NLP enable reverse engineering the language function of the brain.
-Similarly, pioneering results have been obtained for reverse engineering the function of ventral visual stream in object recognition founded on the advances and remarkable success of deep CNNs.
-The overall schema of building a brain encoder is shown in Figure~\ref{fig:brain_encoding_pipeline}.

-Initial studies on brain encoding focused on smaller data sets and single modality of brain responses.
-Early models used word representations~\cite{hollenstein2019cognival}.
-Rich contextual representations derived from RNNs such as LSTMs resulted in superior encoding models~\cite{jain2018incorporating,oota2019stepencog} of narratives.
-The recent efforts are aimed at utilizing the internal representations extracted from transformer-based language models such as ELMo, BERT, GPT-2, etc for learning encoding models of brain activation~\cite{jat2020relating,caucheteux2021disentangling,antonello2021low}.
-High-grain details such as lexical, compositional, syntactic, and semantic representations of narratives are factorized from transformer-based models and utilized for training encoding models.
-The resulting models are better able to disentangle the corresponding brain responses in fMRI~\cite{caucheteux2021disentangling}.
-Finally, is has been found that the models that integrate task and stimulus representations have significantly higher prediction performance than models that do not account for the task semantics~\cite{toneva2020modeling,schrimpf2020neural}.

-Similarly, in vision, early models focused on independent models of visual processing (object classification) using CNNs~\cite{yamins2014performance}.
-Recent efforts in visual encoding models focus on using richer visual representations derived from a variety of computer vision tasks~\cite{wang2019neural}.
-Instead of feed-forward deep CNN models, using shallow recurrence enabled better capture of temporal dynamics in the visual encoding models~\cite{kubilius2019brain,schrimpf2020brain}.

-Table~\ref{tab:encoding_models} summarizes various encoding models proposed in the literature related to textual, audio, visual, and multimodal stimuli.
-Figure~\ref{fig:lit_surv_encoding} classifies the encoding literature along various stimulus domains such as vision, auditory, multimodal, and language and the corresponding tasks in each domain.
+The foundational approach to constructing a brain encoder, illustrated in Figure~\ref{fig:brain_encoding_pipeline}(a), adopts a general brain alignment strategy previously implemented in several notable studies~\citep{jain2018incorporating,toneva2019interpreting,aw2022training,oota2022joint}.
+This method predicts brain recordings at every voxel for each participant, utilizing DNN representations that mirror the participant's engagement in tasks such as reading or listening.

+Building on this foundation, recent advancements in neuroimaging technologies have enhanced our ability to closely approximate how the brain responds to different stimuli, thereby deepening our understanding of the brain's information processing mechanisms.
+Concurrently, advancements in deep neural network (DNN) models have led to the development of highly efficient models across different modalities, including language, vision, speech, and multimodal interactions.
+These models have set new benchmarks in performance for a wide range of applications.
+Leveraging cutting-edge neuroimaging techniques and DNN models, this section offers a comprehensive review of the task settings for brain encoding and the latest achievements in understanding language processing, visual object recognition, auditory perception, and multimodal processing in the brain.